AshwinKatkar/SAPCAPM-2023-AD003/README.md

-# AD003 - Build Web Api To Perform CRUD Operation
+# AD003 - Build Incident Management refrence sample app using CAP and Fiori Elements.

 ## Description

-This repository contains the material for the Crave Hands-On session called [AD003 - Build Web Api To Perform CRUD Operation]
+This repository contains the material for the Crave Hands-On session called [AD003 - Build Incident Management refrence sample app using CAP and Fiori Elements]

 ## Overview

 This session covers how to setup SAP BAS (Business Application Studio) project by selecting the appropriate template, how to configuring project settings for development and  how to build Web Api.
-Also will see CRUD (Create, Read, Update, Delete) operations to interact with data in SAP Hana Database. it allows developers to easily create, retrieve, update, and delete data using CAPM service.
+Also will see CRUD (Create, Read, Update, Delete) operations to interact with data in SAP Hana Database.
+It allows developers to easily create, retrieve, update, and delete data using CAP service and Fiori Elements application using same CAP API.
 These operations enable efficient data management and manipulation within the SAP BAS environment.

-Scenario:  Build Web Api with SAP BAS (Business Application Studio)<br>
+Scenario:  Build Incident Management refrence sample app for CAP and Fiori Elements<br>

   ![Login Page](/exercises/1_Setup%20BAS%20and%20Create%20SPACE/images/FinalOverview.png)